awsdocs/amazon-emr-management-guide/doc_source/emr-lf-idp.md

 ## Auth0<a name="emr-lf-auth0"></a>

-The [AWS Integration in Auth0](https://auth0.com/docs/integrations/aws) page on the Auth0 documentation website describes how to set up single sign\-on \(SSO\) with the AWS Management Console\.
+The [AWS integration in Auth0](https://auth0.com/docs/integrations/aws) page on the Auth0 documentation website describes how to set up single sign\-on \(SSO\) with the AWS Management Console\.
 It also includes a JavaScript example\.

 To enable federated access to Lake Formation, modify the following steps in the Auth0 documentation:
 + When providing an application callback URL, provide a temporary URL, as shown in the following example\.
 Update *public\-dns* with the actual DNS name for your master node after launching your cluster\.